crpietschmann/portfolio/_imports/_posts/2011-01-01-odd-net-namespace-scoping-causes-compile-time-exception.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>If you are familiar with scoping of namespaces in .NET then you probably can see what the issue is.
+If you are familiar with scoping of namespaces in .NET then you probably can see what the issue is.
 Remember, I has this issue in a large solution with multiple projects and it wasn’t as straight forward as this.
-This example is the most basic example that will raise this exception.</p>
+This example is the most basic example that will raise this exception.

-<p>Basically, since the ‘Billy’ class is within the ‘MyApp.Data.MyApp’ namespace, all references to the ‘MyApp’ namespace will be scoped to the nested ‘MyApp’ instead of the root.&#160; So, as a consequence, the ‘MyApp.Data.Person’ object doesn’t exist because the compiler is really looking for ‘MyApp.Data.MyApp.Data.Person’.</p>
+Basically, since the ‘Billy’ class is within the ‘MyApp.Data.MyApp’ namespace, all references to the ‘MyApp’ namespace will be scoped to the nested ‘MyApp’ instead of the root.&#160; So, as a consequence, the ‘MyApp.Data.Person’ object doesn’t exist because the compiler is really looking for ‘MyApp.Data.MyApp.Data.Person’.

 <h3>How about VB.NET?</h3>

-<p>Another thing to point out is that I also tested this in VB.NET, and the VB.NET compiler gives a similar compile-time exception message for the same ‘MyApp.Data.Person' reference within the ‘Billy’ class.
-Here’s VB.NET’s message:</p>
+Another thing to point out is that I also tested this in VB.NET, and the VB.NET compiler gives a similar compile-time exception message for the same ‘MyApp.Data.Person' reference within the ‘Billy’ class.
+Here’s VB.NET’s message:

-<p><em>Type ‘MyApp.Data.Person’ is not defined</em></p>
+<em>Type ‘MyApp.Data.Person’ is not defined</em>

-<p>Here’s the VB.NET code:</p>
+Here’s the VB.NET code:

 <pre class="csharpcode"><span class="kwrd">Namespace</span> MyApp.Data
     <span class="kwrd">Public</span> <span class="kwrd">Class</span> Person